RenderKit/embree/README.md

 this pointer again using the `void* rtcGetUserData (RTCScene scene, unsigned geomID)` function.

-### Triangle Meshes

-Triangle meshes are created using the `rtcNewTriangleMesh` function call, and potentially deleted using the `rtcDeleteGeometry` function call.

-The number of triangles, the number of vertices, and optionally the number of time steps (1 for normal meshes, and 2 for linear motion blur) have to get specified at construction time of the mesh.
-The user can also specify additional flags that choose the strategy to handle that mesh in dynamic scenes.
-The following example demonstrates how to create a triangle mesh without motion blur:

-    unsigned geomID = rtcNewTriangleMesh(scene, geomFlags, numTriangles, numVertices);

-The following geometry flags can be specified at construction time of the triangle mesh:
+The following geometry flags can be specified at construction time of most geometries:

   ------------------------ ---------------------------------------------
   Geometry Flag            Description
   ------------------------ ---------------------------------------------
-  RTC_GEOMETRY_STATIC      The mesh is considered static and should get
+  RTC_GEOMETRY_STATIC      The geometry is considered static and should get
                            modified rarely by the application.
 This
                            flag has to get used in static scenes.

-  RTC_GEOMETRY_DEFORMABLE  The mesh is considered to deform in a
+  RTC_GEOMETRY_DEFORMABLE  The geometry is considered to deform in a
                            coherent way, e.g. a skinned character.
-The connectivity of the mesh has to stay constant, thus modifying the index array is not allowed.
+The connectivity of the geometry has to stay constant, thus modifying the index array is not allowed.
 The implementation is free to choose a BVH refitting approach for handling meshes tagged with that flag.

-  RTC_GEOMETRY_DYNAMIC     The mesh is considered highly dynamic and
+  RTC_GEOMETRY_DYNAMIC     The geometry is considered highly dynamic and
                            changes frequently, possibly in an
                            unstructured way.
 Embree will rebuild data
                            structures from scratch for this type of